 How to Study Polity for UPSC?

 The Constitution is the bible of civil service aspirant.
-To make polity easy follow the key mantras.
+The ways to understand the Indian Polity IAS Notes are stated below:

 - Read the articles thoroughly.
 This will help you to build a basic understanding of each Article.